I really do like these mad, transcendentalist singularity guys -- who literally believe that the sky's the limit…

 "The brain's overall complexity is almost beyond belief.
-One synapse, by itself, is more like a microprocessor -with both memory-storage and information-processing elements - than a mere on/off switch.
+One synapse, by itself, is more like a microprocessor -- with both memory-storage and information-processing elements - than a mere on/off switch.
 In fact, one synapse may contain on the order of 1,000 molecular-scale switches.
-A single human brain has more switches than all the computers and routers and Internet connections on Earth"
+A single human brain has more switches than all the computers and routers and Internet connections on Earth," according to Stanford University researcher Stephen Smith.

-While we're on the subject, I am often asked why I don't depict uplifted octopi, or other cephalopoids, the intellectual giants of the invertebrate kingdom.
+While we're on the subject of Uplift, I am often asked why I don't depict uplifted octopi, or other cephalopoids, the intellectual giants of the invertebrate kingdom.
 Well, I do depict a pretty smart 'ps in my next novel, EXISTENCE.
 But they really are the aliens among us.
 For example, take this:

 ”Octopuses have large nervous systems, centered around relatively large brains.
 But more than half of their 500 million neurons are found in the arms themselves, Godfrey-Smith said.
 This raises the question of whether the arms have something like minds of their own.
 Though the question is controversial, there is some observational evidence indicating that it could be so, he said.
 When an octopus is in an unfamiliar tank with food in the middle, some arms seem to crowd into the corner seeking safety while others seem to pull the animal toward the food, Godfrey Smith explained, as if the creature is literally of two minds about the situation.”